nira-community/awesome-low-level/README.md

 ### If You Have Some Low-Level Experience

-If you've worked with low-level concepts before, feel free to skip the beginner sections and focus on the areas you're less familiar with.
-There's no need to follow the roadmap from the very beginning.
-Instead, use the table of contents to jump directly to the topics you want to learn and fill in any gaps in your knowledge.
+If you've already worked with low-level concepts before, you can skip the beginner sections and focus on the areas that you're less familiar with.
+You don't need to follow the roadmap from the very beginning.
+Just use the table of contents to jump to the topics you want to learn and fill in any gaps in your knowledge.

 ### If You Have High-Level Programming Experience

-If you already have experience with languages like Python, Java, or C#, you probably have a solid understanding of programming fundamentals.
+If you already have experience with languages like Python, Java, or C#, you probably already have a good understanding of programming fundamentals.
 That gives you a good head start.
-However, low-level programming comes with a different way of thinking, so it's important not to approach everything exactly the same way.
+But low-level programming is a bit different, so don't approach everything the exact same way.

-When learning low-level programming, try not to rely too heavily on an object-oriented mindset.
-Instead, focus on understanding how data is stored, how memory is managed, how control flow works, and how programs interact with the underlying hardware.
-Depending on what you're learning, you'll encounter programming styles that are more procedural, function-oriented, or data-oriented than what you're used to in many high-level languages.
+When learning low-level programming, try not to rely too much on an object-oriented way of thinking.
+Instead, focus on understanding how data is stored, how memory is managed, how control flow works, and how programs interact with the hardware underneath.
+Depending on what you're learning, you will come across programming styles that are more procedural, function-based, or data-oriented compared to what you might be used to from high-level languages.

-For example, the same task can be approached using OOP in Java and a more procedural style in C.
+For example, the same task can be written using OOP in Java and a more procedural style in C.

 **Java:**
 ```java